S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 _What are the most important known (or anticipated) challenges the delegatees might face?_

-Key challenges relate to situations that might significantly impede the delegatees' ability to successfully account for the domain and where what's required to deal with those situations is variable or not obvious.
+Key challenges relate to situations that might significantly impede the delegatees' ability to successfully attend to the domain and where what's required to deal with those situations is variable or not obvious.
 Explicitly describing key challenges enables delegatees to monitor and decide how to prepare for and respond to them, should they occur.

 Key challenges include: